About Pelican Design & Development

 • Could you hire me, please?
 Since I closed Pelican Design & Development, I can't hire you.
 However, if you're a talented IT specialist, I would like to know about you, just in case.

-I'm still actively participating on Programmers.SE and will try to update my blog on regular basis.
+I'm still actively participating on SE.SE and will try to update my blog on regular basis.
 I also continue maintaining the open source projects I initiated, including Solange.

 Core values